 Lori Jakiela is the author of the memoir “Belief Is Its Own Kind of Truth, Maybe“ and several other books.
 She directs the Creative & Professional Writing Program at The University of Pittsburgh-Greensburg.

 Jim has been working independently as a freelance photographer for 29 years.
 He graduated from the University of Michigan with a master of fine arts degree.
 He considers himself a generalist and takes photos for corporate, editorial and nonprofit clients.
 He lives in Franklin Park.

 Nick Keppler is a Pittsburgh-based freelance writer whose work has appeared in The Village Voice, Nerve, Vice, and Slate.
 When he’s not on his laptop, he’s probably kayaking on one of the city’s rivers with a Led Zeppelin track blaring through his earbuds.

-Max is president of The Pittsburgh Foundation in Pittsburgh and formerly president of The Heinz Endowments.
+Max is former president of The Pittsburgh Foundation in Pittsburgh and formerly president of The Heinz Endowments.
 Before he came to Pittsburgh, he was the editor of The Philadelphia Inquirer through most of the 1990s.
 He lives in Squirrel Hill with his wife, Peggy, and their dog, Mancie.
 He has two grown sons.

 I'm the recipe developer, stylist, photographer and crazy dog lady behind With The Grains.
 I believe there's magic in baking bread, whipping cream and setting the table a little differently each time.
 I believe true health begins in the soil, is nurtured organically and should arrive at our tables with great care.
 Whether you're vegan, gluten-free or eat meat, you'll find a recipe here for you, so I hope you will join me in this conversation.